Stephen Raybould – Programme Director (Ageing Better)

 Elina Svantesson – Ageing Better Coordinator

-I am responsible for the Ageing Better Fund, lead on Marketing and Communications for the programme and the set up of a Supporter's Scheme.
+I am responsible for the Ageing Better Fund, lead on Marketing and Communications for the programme and supporting the programme's work around making Birmingham an Age Friendly City.
 I work closely with the Ageing Better Fund Panel to ensure the fund meets the aims of the programme and I support the Ageing Better Hubs in helping applicants apply to the fund.
 I ensure that our marketing activities are on track and reflect the high quality of work that is required, and liaise with organisations and individuals who would like to support the programme.